satellity/satellity/README.md

 # godiscourse
-A 100% open source, free, go back-end discourse like forum
+A 100% open source, free, go back-end discourse like forum, build from `hello world`.